 (B) Paddling in any form, shoving or otherwise striking individuals.

-(C) Compelling individuals to engage in sexual behaviors, sexual or racial harassment or
+(C) Compelling individuals to engage in sexual behaviors, sexual or racial harassment or slurs or exhibitionism.

 (D) Compelling individuals to eat or drink unusual substances or compelling the consumption of undue amounts or odd preparations of food.